Woolverine94/biniou/README.md

 ## Updates

+  * 🆕 **2024-07-06** : 🔥 ***Support for Chinese (traditional) language*** 🔥 >
+    - Thanks to the work of [@ADSFAaron](https://github.com/ADSFAaron) that translate the WebUI to Chinese, biniou add lang_zh_TW to the list of its supported languages.
+    - Harmonizing the names of the existing languages files to fit naming standards.
+If you are using biniou in French, you'll have to re-configure languages settings or replace "lang_FR" by "lang_fr_FR" in file .ini/settings.cfg (sorry for this minor inconvenience).
+    - Finally, adding support for [arcee-ai/Arcee-Spark-GGUF](https://hf.co/arcee-ai/Arcee-Spark-GGUF) model to Chatbot module

   * 🆕 **2024-07-03** : 🔥 ***Support for bartowski/gemma-2-9b-it-GGUF*** 🔥 > Adding support for model [bartowski/gemma-2-9b-it-GGUF](https://hf.co/bartowski/gemma-2-9b-it-GGUF) to Chatbot module.
 This brand-new model in the Gemma family gives awesome results and format them in a very neat way.

   * 🆕 **2024-06-28** : 🔥 ***Support for SPO-Diffusion-Models/SPO-SD-v1-5_4k-p_10ep*** 🔥 > Adding support for SD 1.5 model [SPO-Diffusion-Models/SPO-SD-v1-5_4k-p_10ep](https://hf.co/SPO-Diffusion-Models/SPO-SD-v1-5_4k-p_10ep) to Stable Diffusion-based modules.